 The quality of general commercial hardwood plywood has steadily declined as the availability of legal and sustainable high quality hardwood logs has become more of an issue.
-This decline in quality became a growing concern for the flooring industry as more and more installation failures were being reported.
+This decline in quality became a growing concern for the flooring industry with the increased reporting of plywood installation failures.

-The flooring industry invests very heavily and uses the latest technology to produce some highly sophisticated premium quality products, ranging from adhesives and screeds to the actual decorative floor covering itself.
-As an integral component of the subfloor, plywood really does need to be able to perform reliably alongside some very high value products.
+The flooring industry invests very heavily and uses the latest technology to produce some highly sophisticated premium quality products.
+These range from adhesives and screeds to the actual decorative floor covering itself.
+As an integral component of the subfloor, flooring plywood must perform reliably alongside some very high value products.

 In 2012 the CFA (Contract Flooring Association) were increasingly being made aware of the problems being experienced by its members with regard to plywood.
 Costly failures directly attributable to the use of poor quality plywood were now becoming a common occurrence.

 The association recognised the need for the flooring industry to be able to work to reliable standards, and after following a process of diligent professional consultation, the CFA issued a Plywood Guidance Note in 2013 which provides a reliable documented reference to work with.